Marmik-Emp37/Emp37.Tweening/README.md

 tween.Pause();         // pause it in place
-tween.Resume();        // continue from where it paused tween.Kill();          // stop immediately and mark as None tween.TerminateLoop(); // if looping, stop after the current cycle
+tween.Resume();        // continue from where it paused tween.Kill();          // stop immediately and mark as None
 ```

 ### Global